Welcome to NPHC 2022

-The 13th Nordic Public Health Conference in Reykjavík Iceland June 23rd – 25th
+The 13th Nordic Public Health Conference, June 28 – 30th

-In the fourth week of June 2020 the 13th Nordic Public Health conference will take place in Iceland.
+In the fourth week of June 2022, the 13th Nordic Public Health Conference will take place in Iceland.
 The home of the conference is Harpa, Reykjavík´s spectacular conference and concert hall, during the bright night season in Iceland.

 The theme of the conference is “Health and wellbeing for all – heading for the future”.